umd-lib/mdsoar-angular/docs/MdsoarAngularCustomizations.md

 This document is intended to cover specific changes made to Angular behavior that are outside of "normal" DSpace customization.

+## "Browse" Bar on Community Pages

+Modified the "Browse" bar on the community pages so that the "Subcommunities and Collections" tab is selected by default, instead of the "Search" tab.

+This required modifying the routing in the following files:

+* src/app/community-page/community-page-routes.ts
+* src/app/shared/comcol/comcol-page-browse-by/comcol-page-browse-by.component.ts

+by removing the "subcoms-cols" URL subpath associated with the "SubComColSectionComponent", and adding a "search" URL subpath for the "ComcolSearchSectionComponent".

+Note: This is a BREAKING CHANGE for users that have bookmarks pointing to a search results page, as the search results page is now under the "search" subpath.

 ## Disable "End User Agreement"

 The "End User Agreement" is not needed, and so is disabled in the